 Upper limit: Enter a maximum GOP length, that is, the maximum number of P-frames between two I-frames.
+An I-frame is a self-contained image frame that is independent of other frames.

-P-frames: Enter the desired number of P-frames.
+P-frames: A P-frame is a predicted image that shows only the changes in the image from the previous frame.
+Enter the desired number of P-frames.
 The higher the number, the less bandwidth is required.
 However, if there are network congestion, there could be a noticeable deterioration in the video quality.